zcutlip/mock-op/docs/ADVANCED-USAGE.md

 export MOCK_OP_STATE_DIR=tests/config/mock-op/mock-op-state-config.json
 ```

+> *Note 1:* `mock-op` modifies the state the state configuration file at each iteration.
+Since it will likely be added to version control, it is advised to make a temporary copy for use during testing.

-Note that in this case, it's important to *not set* the `MOCK_OP_RESPONSE_DIRECTORY` environment variable.
-Currently that variable takes precedence.
-In the future, having both variables set will be an error.
+> *Note 2:* When using a stateful configuraiton, it's important to *not set* the `MOCK_OP_RESPONSE_DIRECTORY` environment variable.
+Having both variables set will be an error.

 Again, this is intended to be relatively straightforward to hand-craft or to script.
 However `response-generator` can create it automatically.